-The proposed rules affect applicants applying for licensure and renewal, regardless of whether they are or work in a small business.
 The proposed rules do not require any report, and there is no separate cost to a small business to comply with the proposed rules.

 22. Analyze the costs of compliance for all small businesses affected by the proposed rules, including costs of equipment, supplies, labor, and increased administrative costs.